Shoshana Bush

-Her aunt was actress Bonnie Franklin.

 Career

 Shoshana Bush is a native of Tiburon, California.
 She has made guest appearances on television series such as CSI: Miami, Moonlight and Ghost Whisperer.
 In 2007, she co-starred alongside Tom Arnold in Palo Alto and then appeared in the 2008 film Fling.
 She made her feature debut in her best-known role to date as Megan White in Dance Flick which was released on May 22, 2009.
 The film grossed $28,728,151 worldwide.
 The same year, Bush had a small role in the film Fired Up.